mhtvsSFrpHdE/tinc-game/tinc-game/KnownBug.md

 ```

 ## wxWidgets `3.1.5`, `Windows 11`
+Const BoxSizerVhhOffset already intergrated to Layout_SRV

 VerticalBoxSizer - HorizontalBoxSizer - VerticalBoxSizer - ControlA
 VerticalBoxSizer - HorizontalBoxSizer - HorizontalBoxSizer - ControlB
-ControlB will position at x axis -5 compared to ControlA for unknown reason
+ControlB will position at x axis -<BoxSizerVhhOffset> compared to ControlA for unknown reason
-Add 5 offset wxLEFT to fix that
+Add BoxSizerVhhOffset offset wxLEFT or fixed spacer to fix that

-Const int 5 already intergrated to Layout_SRV
+If that still doesn't work
+- Check if your content total GetMinSize exceeds sizer limit
+- Explicitly SetMinSize for each control especially TextCtrl (like wxTE_READONLY)